wyndchyme/mc3ds-modern/docs/README.md

 <br>

+<h2>Q: Moving the camera using the C-Stick doesn't seem to be working!</h2>
+<p>A: Try pressing 'Start InputRedirection' in the Rosalina menu's miscellaneous section..</p>

 <h2>Q: How large is Modernization MegaPack?</h2>
-<p>A: As of version 2.1.0 "Austen" the extracted files amount to around 31.9 MB.</p>
+<p>A: As of version 2.2.0 "Byron" the extracted files amount to around 34.1 MB.</p>

 <h2>Q: Does Modernization MegaPack affect world generation?</h2>
 <p>A: No, world generation is not affected so the pack retains 100% compatibility with the vanilla game.</p>